ArleneYantingHuang/Airbnb-Price-Predicting/README.md

 ## Documents Explaination
 i) submission1.R ~ submission5.R: The code.
-ii) zipcode.csv: Used for looking up Longitude and Latitude according to zipcode. iii) Model Selection.pdf: Explaination on model seleting logic.
+I submitted my prediction 5 times, using different models to predict. submission 1 ~ 5 are the code for these 5 tryouts. ii) zipcode.csv: Used for looking up Longitude and Latitude according to zipcode. iii) Model Selection.pdf: Explaination on model seleting logic.